Secret Papers

 duty.

-WASHINGTON A federal grand jury on Thursday indicted Jack Teixeira, asoon as they announce their disgusting behavior.
-The Air Farce
+WASHINGTON — A federal grand jury on Thursday indicted Jack Teixeira, a

 Massachusetts Air National Guardsman who posted dozens of secret